-Usually foundations are not considered as obliged entities, depending on their field of activity.
-The ML regulation applies to foundations when they are paid or they pay over €5,000 in cash or an equal amount in another currency, regardless of whether it is paid in a lump sum or by way of several linked payments over a period of up to one year.
+The money-laundering regulation applies to foundations when they are paid or they pay over €5,000 in cash or an equal amount in another currency, regardless of whether it is paid in a lump sum or by way of several linked payments over a period of up to one year.
 A number of diligence measures also apply.
+From 2022, foundations are considered as obliged entities if the client or a person involved in the transaction, or the transaction itself, is related to a country or jurisdiction that is subject to sanctions, embargoes or similar measures.

-4. Does the national law define/specify who is considered as a Beneficial Owner (BO) of a foundation?
+4. Does the national law define/specify who is considered as a beneficial owner (BO) of a foundation?